Azure-Samples/resource-manager-python-template-deployment/README.md

 The `__init__` method initializes the class with subscription, resource group and public key.
 The method also fetches the Azure Active Directory bearer token, which will be used in each HTTP request to the Azure Management API.
-The class will raise excewptions under two conditions, if the public key path does not exist or if there are empty values for Tenant Id, Client Id or Client Secret environment variables.
+The class will raise exceptions under two conditions: if the public key path does not exist, or if there are empty values for Tenant Id, Client Id or Client Secret environment variables.

 The `deploy` method does the heavy lifting of creating or updating the resource group, preparing the template,